ExoQuery/terpal-sql/README.md

 > ```

 ### JSON Valued Columns
-> NOTE: This is currently only supported in Postgres
+> NOTE: Terpal-SQL supports JSON columns for all databases but only Postgres and MySQL have native JSON column types.
+> For other databases (e.g. SQLite) you can use TEXT or VARCHAR columns to store JSON data.

 #### Using the SqlJsonValue Annotation